geekiam/website/static/posts/what-are-javascript-promises.md

 The second argument of `.then` is a function that runs when the promise is rejected, and receives the error.

-We could rewite the above code slightly to illustrate how to make use of the two functions
+We could rewrite the above code slightly to illustrate how to make use of the two functions

 ```javascript
 const fs = require('fs')